 Crisis in the C-Suite: How to Prepare for the Wave of CEO Exits

 A record number of CEOs are leaving their roles, and not just because they’ve reached retirement age.
-In January 2025 alone, 222 chief executives left their roles, the highest total for the month in more than two decades.1 This follows an all-time high of 2,221 CEO exits in 2024.2 For organizations without a formal succession plan, this wave of departures signals not just a transition, but a potential crisis.
+In January 2025 alone, 222 chief executives left their C-suite roles, the highest total for the month in more than two decades.1 This follows an all-time high of 2,221 CEO exits in 2024.2 For organizations without a formal succession plan, this wave of departures signals not just a transition, but a potential crisis.

-At SIGMA, we attribute the rise in CEO exits to a perfect storm of significant challenges: economic volatility, boardroom pressure, ongoing digital transformation, and rising stakeholder expectations.
-When combined with demographic realities — many CEOs are approaching traditional retirement age — the result is a historic leadership transition.3
+When combined with demographic realities — many CEOs are approaching traditional retirement age — the result is a historic C-suite leadership transition.3

 Why Are So Many CEOs Leaving?

 Today’s CEOs face extraordinary demands.
-Over the last five years alone, leaders have had to navigate the pandemic, post-COVID recovery, mass resignations, inflation, a credit crunch, and increasing political and regulatory uncertainty.4 These compounding pressures have left many executives physically and emotionally drained.
+Over the last five years alone, company leaders have had to navigate the pandemic, post-COVID recovery, mass resignations, inflation, a credit crunch, and increasing political and regulatory uncertainty.4 These compounding pressures have left many C-suite executives physically and emotionally drained.

 And recent data underscores these mounting pressures: